 Three-time reigning Big Ten Wrestling Championships winner, Penn State takes a narrow lead into Sunday’s Big Ten Wrestling Championships title bouts.
 The Nittany Lions, with 128.5 points, lead Iowa by one-half point.
 The rest of the top 5: Minnesota (110.5); Ohio State (73.5); Illinois and Michigan (69.5).

 Co-Big Ten champ Minnesota leads the 2014 Big Ten Wrestling Championships after Session 1.
 The Gophers racked up 77 points to jump out to the early lead in Madison.
 Penn State and Iowa, the other two teams that shared the dual meet crown, are in second and third place, respectively, with 70 and 68 points.

 We decided to have a little fun providing a preview to this year’s B1G Wrestling Championships on March 8-9 at Wisconsin.
 BTN wrestling analyst Jim Gibbons, an NCAA champion both as a wrestler and coach at Iowa State, will break down one weight class a day, and pick a winner, each day through March 7.
 Today, it’s the 125-pound weight class.

-The Big Ten Conference announced the preliminary seeds for the 2012 Big Ten Wrestling Championships, which are set for March 3-4 at Purdue.
-Six schools boast at least one top seeded wrestler, with Minnesota and Penn State leading the way with three each.
-Illinois, Ohio State and Penn State will bring a seeded wrestler in each of the 10 weight classes, while Iowa and Minnesota each have seeded wrestlers in nine classes.
+The Big Ten Conference announced the preliminary seeds for the 2014 Big Ten Wrestling Championships, which are set for March 8-9 on the campus of the University of Wisconsin in Madison, Wis.
+Five schools boast at least one top-seeded wrestler, with Penn State leading the way with five.